-- Wiring an RV thermostat can be frustrating even if you know what you’re doing.
+- RV thermostat wiring can be frustrating even if you know what you’re doing.
 Aim for one that is easy to install, if at all possible, or be prepared to hire a professional for more complicated setups.

 - Home thermostats and RV thermostats are not interchangeable.
 They are designed for different voltage systems/powers.

-This Dometic RV thermostat is one of the most popular analog thermostats that Dometic offers.
+This offering from Dometic is one of the most popular analog thermostats that Dometic has.
 At first glance, it may look a bit boring and static, but the simplicity of it can be attractive to some people.
 It’s a little more than just a basic on/off thermostat.
 You have a couple of options.

-First, it’s a dual-function RV thermostat so you can control both heat and air.
-You set the temperature with a slide tab that ranges from 40°F to 90°F. To further tailor the temperature, the thermostat has a hi or low option for the fan speed.
+Firstly, it’s dual-function so you can control both heat and air.
+You set the temperature with a slide tab that ranges from 40°F to 90°F. To further tailor the temperature, this model has a high or low option for fan speeds.

-The thermostat a bit wider than comparable thermostats, measuring 7 x .05 x 3 inches and only weighs about 2.4 ounces.
-We would like for the thermostat to be a little more sturdy.
-It’s made of a cheap plastic material that seems like it may not hold up for the long-haul.
+This Dometic RV air conditioner thermostat is a bit wider than comparable products on the market, measuring 7 x .05 x 3 inches and weighing only around 2.4 ounces.
+We would like for it to be a little more sturdy, being made of a cheap plastic material that seems like it may not hold up for the long-haul.
 However, it is bargain-priced and works well.